samid737/scrambledev/_posts/2017-01-16-aircraft-design part 1.md

 ![Desert]({{ site.url }}/scrambledev/assets/images/PlayerDesert.png)

 You can notice the gaps near the belly, which is where the airbrakes are positioned once the spritesheet is assembled in Phaser.

+I will add A design log whenever an aircraft is added in the future.

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*